Airbus wins 914 orders in 2012, lags Boeing

 Boeing led on net orders with 921 aircraft.

-Executives expressed confidence in avoiding any dip in production for their best-selling model -- seen as a crucial objective as the A320 family generates cash for larger models.

-Airbus, which has accused Boeing of stimulating a price war to win deals, said it was satisfied with its own pricing.
-Boeing has made similar remarks about its pricing.
-Industry sources privately say recent competition has been intense.

-Airbus also backed the use of lithium-ion batteries on its future A350 passenger jet on Thursday, saying its next aircraft was designed differently from Boeing's Dreamliner.
-(Editing by James Regan)
+Airbus also backed the use of lithium-ion batteries on its future A350 passenger jet on Thursday, saying its next aircraft was designed differently from the Dreamliner.